nd1012/wan24-PoeditParser/src/wan24-PoeditParser CLI/README.md

 be the used keyword.

 During merging, lists will be combined, and single options will be overwritten.

+There are some more optional keys:

+- `Core`: `wan24-Core` configuration using a `AppConfig` structure
+- `CLI`: `wan24-CLI` configuration using a `CliAppConfig` structure

+You can find the possible configuration structure in the project repositories on GitHub (and their online developer reference).

 ### Parsing from the command line